 A large-scale monitoring program would require methods to automatically detect infrastructure and other habitat changes.
 Computer algorithms, for example, would detect new oil pads and roads and then present the results to a person for verification.
 Because we are unaware of any such work for ESA agreements and critical habitat, we decided to develop a habitat change-detection algorithm and evaluate its utility through the lesser prairie-chicken (Tympanus pallidicinctus).
 We selected this species because it is wide-ranging (five states), occupies habitat that is not regularly covered in clouds (thus allowing for clear satellite images), and has experienced extensive habitat loss from infrastructure projects that are relatively easy to detect using satellites and that often involve ESA permits.
 By showing how automated change detection could apply in an easy scenario, we create the building blocks for tackling more difficult species and habitats in the future.
 Further, the delisting of the species in September 2015 raised serious concerns about how much habitat the species might lose without ESA conservation requirements.
 Satellite images offer a convenient way to address that question.

-Lesser Prairie Chicken
+Lesser Prairie-Chicken

-The Lesser prairie-chicken is a species of grouse native to regions of Colorado, Kansas, Oklahoma, Texas, and New Mexico.
-Throughout their range, Lesser prairie-chicken (LPC) require a mixture of sagebrush, native grass prairie, and shrublands.
-Much of this habitat has been lost as the result of conversion to agricultural land, and the distribution of LPC is now only 10% of its historical range.
-LPC habitat can also be degraded by energy development, due to the species’ avoidance of tall structures – a behavior adapted to avoid aerial predators.
+The lesser prairie-chicken (LPC) is native to regions of Colorado, Kansas, Oklahoma, Texas, and New Mexico.
+Throughout its range, the species requires a mix of sagebrush, native grass prairie, and shrublands.
+Much of this habitat has been lost to agricultural conversion, and the distribution of LPC is now only 10% of its historical range.
+Energy development also degrades LPC habitat because the species avoids tall structures – a behavior adapted to avoid aerial predators.